Does Medicare Cover Allergy Testing?

 Key Takeaways

-Medicare Part BMedicare Part B is the portion of Medicare that covers your medical expenses.
-Sometimes called "medical insurance," Part B helps pay for the Medicare-approved services you receive. covers medically necessaryHealthcare services that are necessary for the diagnosis or treatment of an illness, injury, condition, disease or symptoms. allergy tests when prescribed by Medicare-approved physicians
+• Medicare Part BMedicare Part B is medical insurance that covers Medicare-approved services — such as medically necessary treatment and preventive services — and certain other costs, like durable medical equipment.
+Medicare Part B is part of Original Medicare. covers medically necessaryHealthcare services that are necessary for the diagnosis or treatment of an illness, injury, condition, disease or symptoms. allergy tests when prescribed by Medicare-approved physicians

 If you’re one of countless older Americans suffering from allergies, Medicare Part B can help cover your allergy testing.
 Allergy testing must be medically necessary and prescribed by a Medicare-approved physician that accepts assignment.
 Medicare Advantage (Part C) beneficiaries may receive even more allergy testing benefits.